Jimmyzs/Programs/README.md

-# Programs
+# UnScramble
-> This repository belongs to Qifu (Jimmy) Yuan
-> The repository hold independent projects and class projects.
+> This repository hold an unscramble game taking in words from a txt file with a list of words.
+The program can be compiled using the included makeFile.